-In order to part-finance the acquisition of the assets the Group has obtained debt.
-As at 31 March 2018 the value of the total debt held by the Group was £362 million (2017: £482 million) as disclosed in Note 14 to the financial statements.
-The debt is amortising over the lease and loan term.
-As set out in Note 2(o) to the financial statements, the debt instrument is carried at amortised cost with interest expense recognised at the effective interest rate.
+In order to part-finance the acquisition of the assets the Group has obtained fixed rate debt.
+As at 31 March 2018 the value of the total debt held by the Group was £251 million (2017: £340 million) as disclosed in Note 14 to the financial statements.
+The debt is amortising over the lease and loan terms.
+As set out in Note 2(m) to the financial statements, the debt instruments are carried at amortised cost with interest expense recognised at the effective interest rate.
 The risk exists that the debt is not properly accounted for using the effective interest rate method or that adequate disclosure is not made in the financial statements.
-The Group has a floating rate loan and a related swap contract to hedge the cash flow interest rate risk.
-There is risk that the swap contract is not appropriately accounted for at fair value in the Consolidated Financial Statements.